Haantjes Algebras of Classical Integrable Systems: Introduction

+The central notion underlying our formulation of integrability is that of \textit{Haantjes algebra}, introduced in \cite{TT2017}.
+Essentially, a Haantjes algebra is a pair $(M, \mathscr{H})$ where $M$ is a differentiable manifold and $\mathscr{H}$ is a set of operator fields over $M$, with vanishing Haantjes torsion, which satisfy suitable compatibility conditions among each others.

+The study of these algebras was initiated by us for two reasons.
+Indeed, they play a crucial role in the theory of diagonalization of operators on differentiable manifolds: Whenever the operators of a Haantjes algebra are semisimple and commute, a set of local coordinates exists where all operators can be diagonalized simultaneously.
+Moreover, in the non-semisimple case, they acquire simultaneously a block-diagonal form.
+At the same time, Haantjes algebras naturally generalize several known interesting geometric structures arising in Riemannian geometry \cite{BCRframe,TT2015,TT2017}.
+A generalization of both the Haantjes torsion and the Haantjes theorem has been recently proposed in \cite{TT2021prepr}.

+In this work, we will show the prominent role of Haantjes algebras in the theory of integrable systems.
+Indeed, we shall define a new family of manifolds, called \textit{symplectic--Haantjes } (or $\omega\mathscr{H}$) manifolds.
+They are symplectic manifolds endowed with a Haantjes algebra of operators that are compatible with the symplectic structure.

-We shall define a new family of manifolds, called \textit{symplectic--Haantjes manifolds}.
-We shall prove that integrability of a finite-dimensional system can be characterized in terms of a set of commuting Haantjes operators, whose spectral and geometric properties turn out to be particularly rich.
-The notion of \emph{Lenard-Haantjes chain}, defined in this framework, is a natural extension in the context of Haantjes geometry of previous similar notions known in the literature, as that of Lenard-Magri chain \cite{MagriLE} and of generalized Lenard chain \cite{TKdV,FMT,MLenard}, for quasi-bi-Hamiltonian systems and their generalizations.
+We shall prove that the integrability of a Hamiltonian finite-dimensional system can be characterized in terms of an Abelian algebra of Haantjes operators, whose spectral and geometric properties turn out to be particularly rich.
+The notion of \emph{Haantjes chain}, defined in this framework, is a natural extension in the context of Haantjes geometry of previous similar notions known in the literature, as that of Lenard-Magri chain \cite{MagriLE} and generalized Lenard chain \cite{TKdV,FMT,MLenard}, relevant for quasi-bi-Hamiltonian systems and their generalizations.

+A comparison between our notion of $\omega \mathscr{H}$ manifolds and the recent definition of ``Haantjes manifolds'' due to Magri \cite{MFrob,MGall13,MGWDVV,MGall15} is in order.
+Our theory mainly differs from the fact that we assume the existence of an algebra of independent Haantjes operators which are supposed to be compatible with the symplectic form $\omega$.
+Besides, the Haantjes chains in our context are ``shorter'' than the ones defined in the recent Magri's theory \cite{MGall13}.
+This is due to a weaker assumption that allows us to deal with both integrable and separable systems.
+This fact is an important novelty of the present work.

+Our main result concerning integrability is a theorem establishing that \textit{the existence of a $2n$-dimensional $\omega \mathscr{H}$ manifold is a necessary and sufficient condition for a non-degenerate Hamiltonian system to be integrable} in the Liouville-Arnold sense.
+Precisely, we shall prove the existence of $n$ Haantjes operators

+where $\nu_i$ and $\nu_i^{(\alpha)}$ are the frequencies of the Hamiltonian $H$ and of the $(\alpha)-nth$ linear flow associated with the given system, respectively and $(\boldsymbol{J}, \boldsymbol{\phi})$ are a set of action-angle variables.
+Formula \eqref{eq:LA} therefore intimately \textit{relates the Haantjes algebraic-geometric structure of an integrable system with its intrinsic dynamical properties}.

+As a by-product of the main theorem, we will be able to define new general classes of integrable models possessing an assigned Haantjes geometry.
+Quite interestingly, the systems so obtained are related to the wave equation.

+An advantage of the present formulation \textit{\`a la Haantjes} (which also represents the main motivation for our study) is its generality: Haantjes tensors are indeed a larger class of tensors than those of Nijenhuis.